ndrean/geoloc/Readme.md

 # Geolocation with the browser and reverse geolocation with ESRI

-Vannilla Javascript ES17 static front-end app to play with `navigator.geolocation` API and `Leaflet.js`
+Vannilla Javascript ES17 static front-end PWA app to play with `navigator.geolocation` API and `Leaflet.js`

 Features of this app:

+- PWA

 - record your GPS tracks and display it